rtomrud/eslint-config-pretty-strict/README.md

 ### 2. Don't Repeat Yourself

 Use syntax that minimizes duplication.
+It reduces visual clutter and makes refactoring easier.

 ```js
 // ✓ ok